“Though dreams can be deceiving/Like faces are to hearts/They serve as sweet relieving/When fantasy and reality lie too far apart”

 This gave Nolan enough leverage to inform them that he wanted to direct an original story of his own creation, one that he had been working on for at least a decade until he was given the budget and resources to properly bring his story to life.
 That story was Inception, which he wrote and directed, and which opened in theaters on July 16, 2010.

-Inception tells the story of Dominic “Dom” Cobb (Leonardo DiCaprio), a highly-skilled thief who is the best there is at extraction, which is using experimental military technology to infiltrate the subconscious of another person through a dream world that has been created by the thieves performing the extraction, gaining access to valuable information that is being kept secret, and stealing that information for yourself or for someone else (mostly for billion-dollar companies looking to gain an advantage over their competitors).
+Dominic “Dom” Cobb (Leonardo DiCaprio) is a highly-skilled thief who is the best there is at extraction, which is using experimental military technology to infiltrate the subconscious of another person through a dream world that has been created by the thieves performing the extraction, gaining access to valuable information that is being kept secret, and stealing that information for yourself or for someone else (mostly for billion-dollar companies looking to gain an advantage over their competitors).
 When a recent extraction goes terribly wrong, resulting in one of his crew members being taken into captivity by the corporation he is working for, Cobb finds himself being offered a job he can’t refuse by Saito (Ken Watanabe), the person whose dreams and secrets he was targeting in the first place: Infiltrate the dreams of Robert Fischer (Cillian Murphy) and instead of stealing information from him, “incept” him and plant an idea in his head that will convince him to not become CEO of the energy conglomerate that is one step closer to becoming a total monopoly of nearly all the world’s energy and to dismantle it once he inherits the company from his father, Maurice Fischer (Pete Postlethwaite, in one of his final roles before his death in 2011), who is on his deathbed.
 If he does this, Saito will have Cobb’s criminal record erased, so that he will be able to stop evading the authorities and return to the United States to be with his two children again, who are being raised by his in-laws.

-To carry this out successfully, Cobb, his partner, Arthur (Joseph Gordon-Levitt), and Saito (who insists on coming along to make sure that everything goes smoothly) recruit a few others to assist them: Eames (Tom Hardy), an expert forger/identity thief who is able to alter his appearance and adopt the mannerisms of others in dreams in order to gain further access to information from the target; Yusuf (Dileep Rao), a chemist who creates the sedatives that will make it possible for Cobb, his colleagues, and Fischer to fall into deep sleep and access the many different levels of dreams; and Ariadne (Ellen Page), a grad student at the École d’Architecture in Paris, France whose job as the “architect” is to create the worlds and surroundings on each dream level so that Fischer is able to dream more comfortably and grant access to Cobb and his crew in order for the inception to actually work.
+To carry this out successfully, Cobb, his partner, Arthur (Joseph Gordon-Levitt), and Saito (who insists on coming along to make sure that everything goes smoothly) recruit a few others to assist them: Eames (Tom Hardy), an expert forger/identity thief who is able to alter his appearance and adopt the mannerisms of others in dreams in order to gain further access to information from the target; Yusuf (Dileep Rao), a chemist who creates the sedatives that will make it possible for Cobb, his colleagues, and Fischer to fall into deep sleep and access the many different levels of dreams; and Ariadne (Elliot Page), a grad student at the École d’Architecture in Paris, France whose job as the “architect” is to create the worlds and surroundings on each dream level so that Fischer is able to dream more comfortably and grant access to Cobb and his crew in order for the inception to actually work.

 Unfortunately for all of them, there are two problems that will get in the way of their mission: Cobb is recently widowed and his extractions are regularly haunted by the violent and manipulative presence of his late wife, Mal (Marion Cotillard), which literally threatens the safety of everyone involved by making it impossible for Cobb to focus on the task at hand, as well as focus on the discovery that Fischer has also been trained to defend his subconscious from extractors by any means necessary.
 And there is also Cobb’s willingness to lie and keep secrets from his own crew by not telling them about Mal’s increased presence, or about how truly dangerous this assignment is, and how they could all be in greater jeopardy than expected as they delve deeper into the dreamworld that they’re now fighting for their lives in.